 Depreciation is computed over the estimated useful life of the asset using the composite straight-line method.
 Depreciation studies are conducted periodically to update the composite rates and are approved by the NYPSC.
-The average composite rates for the years ended March 31, 2020, 2019, and 2018 were 1.8%, 1.7%, and 1.8%, respectively.
+The average composite rates for the years ended March 31, 2020, 2019, and 2018 were 2.0%, 2.1%, and 2.0%, respectively.

 Depreciation expense includes a component for the estimated cost of removal, which is recovered through rates charged to customers.
 Any difference in cumulative costs recovered and costs incurred is recognized as a regulatory liability or regulatory asset.
 When property, plant and equipment is retired, the original cost, less salvage, is charged to accumulated depreciation, and the related cost of removal is removed from the associated regulatory liability.
-The Company recognized a regulatory asset for the amount that was in excess of cost recovered of \$41.6 million and \$8.2 million as of March 31, 2020 and 2019, respectively.
+The Company recognized a regulatory liability for the amount that was in excess of costs incurred of \$8.6 million and \$83.8 million as of March 31, 2020 and 2019, respectively.